 - massaging the foot and affected toes

-- wearing broad-toed shoes, to allow toes to spread out and reduce friction
+- wearing broad-toed shoes to allow the toes to spread out and reduce friction

-- managing or reducing bodyweight management, as this can improve symptoms in people with excess weight
+- reaching a moderate weight, if necessary, as this can improve symptoms in people with excess weight

 Experts are not sure exactly what causes Morton’s neuroma.
-It seems to develop as a result of irritation, pressure, or injury to one of the nerves that lead to the toes; this triggers a response, resulting in thickened nerve tissue (neuroma).
+It seems to develop when the tissues thicken, compressing and inflaming one of the nerves that lead to the toes.
+This triggers a response, resulting in thickened nerve tissue.

-A high percentage of patients with Morton’s neuroma are women who wear high-heeled or narrow shoes.
+A high percentage of those with Morton’s neuroma wear high-heeled or narrow shoes.

 - shoes with a pointed or tight toe box that squashes the toes together